-The digital revolution has facilitated the following activites:
+The digital revolution has facilitated the following activities:

-- $\rho$ Copy from disk to disk (carrier to carrier), - ρ Music recording, which can be now digital, allowing identical copies, - $\rho$ Music distribution, which can leverage the ubiquity and speed of the Internet or massive copying of disks . - $\rho$ Creative tasks such as music production and adaptation, which has gone digital (and computer aided).
+- ρ Copy from disk to disk (carrier to carrier), - ρ Music recording, which can be now digital, allowing identical copies, - ρ Music distribution, which can leverage the ubiquity and speed of the Internet or massive copying of disks . - ρ Creative tasks such as music production and adaptation, which has gone digital (and computer aided). - ρ Music compression (mp3, divX, ...), which reducing the size of music pieces, makes it easier to exchange and transport music over the Internet as well as other media (CDs, DVDs, media cards).